top of page

 Cover Photo by Pankaj Tottada

-Everyone knows how childish men suddenly become after they become fathers to daughters; my father very well epitomized this.
+Everyone knows how childish men suddenly become after fathering daughters; my father epitomised this.
 It was hard for him to decide what to do.
-To let his little daughter know the smell of medicines and the pain of toxins, Nah...
-One day when I went to him complaining about the pain in the thumb finger, he gently made me sit on his lap before saying “Sweetheart, the more you pay attention to the pain, the stronger it would become.
-So stop thinking about it and one day it will leave you.”
+To let his little daughter know the smell of medicines and the pain of toxins, nah...
+One day, when I went to him complaining about the pain in my thumb, he gently made me sit on his lap before saying, “Sweetheart, the more you pay attention to the pain, the stronger it will become.
+So stop thinking about it, and one day it will leave you.”

 Want to read more?